How We Work

 Stage 1.
 Intake & Assessment

-This is where the financial service provider’s response to the complaint and their complaint file is prepared, sent, and received by CIFO pursuant to our request issued at the end of stage 1.
+This is where the FSP’s response to the complaint and their complaint file is prepared, sent, and received by CIFO pursuant to our request issued at the end of stage 1.
 At this stage, a complaint becomes a CIFO case file for our review.
-We expect the financial service provider to respond with their file within 14 days.
+We expect the FSP to respond with their file within 14 days.

 Stage 3.
 Allocation & Review

 Allocation is where a case file is ready for assignment to a member of our team for review.
-Given the volume of case files being handled by our office, there can be a delay at this stage until a case handler has capacity to take on a case file.
-We strive to complete this stage and assign new case files within 30 days.
+Given the volume of case files being handled by our office, there can be a delay at this stage until a colleague has capacity to take on a case file.
+We strive to complete this stage and assign new case files within 1 month.

-Review is where the assigned CIFO team member reviews the case file and reaches a conclusion through either a successful mediated settlement based on their assessment of the complaint or a recommendation to the complainant and their financial service provider.
+Review is where the assigned CIFO team member reviews the case file and reaches a conclusion through either a successful mediated settlement based on their assessment of the complaint or a recommendation to the complainant and their FSP.
 In some cases where one or both parties disagree with the recommendation, we will proceed to an Ombudsman Decision.
-We strive to complete this stage and issue the case handler’s recommendation within 60 days.
+We strive to complete this stage and issue a recommendation within 2 months.

 Stage 4.
 Ombudsman Decision

-This is where the Ombudsman reviews the case file and decides what, if anything, the financial service provider should do to resolve the complaint.
-In some cases, a provisional decision will be made giving both parties an opportunity to review the Ombudsman’s conclusions and providing an opportunity for additional input from both parties.
-A final decision on the complaint, if accepted by the complainant, becomes binding on the financial service provider.
-We strive to complete this stage and conclude our work on each case file within 60 days.
+This is where an Ombudsman reviews the case file and decides what, if anything, the FSP should do to resolve the complaint.
+In some cases, a provisional decision will be made giving both parties an opportunity to review an Ombudsman’s conclusions and providing an opportunity for additional input from both parties.
+A final decision on the complaint, if accepted by the complainant, becomes binding on the FSP.
+We strive to complete this stage and conclude our work on each case file within 2 months.